luanpaschoal/jupyterlab/README.md

 This image is compatible with [OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) and [OKD](https://www.okd.io) security constraints to **run as non root user**.

 We recommend to use this [Helm](https://helm.sh/) chart to deploy these JupyterLab images on Kubernetes or OpenShift: https://artifacthub.io/packages/helm/dsri-helm-charts/jupyterlab

-If you are working or studying at Maastricht University, you can easily deploy this notebook on the [Data Science Research Infrastructure (DSRI) 🌉](https://maastrichtu-ids.github.io/dsri-documentation/docs/deploy-jupyter)

 ## 🕊️ Contribute to this repository